ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Starcraft 2.md

 When you receive items, they will immediately become available, even during a mission, and you will be notified via a text box in the top-right corner of the game screen.
 Item unlocks are also logged in the Archipelago client.

 Missions are launched through the Starcraft 2 Archipelago client, through the Starcraft 2 Launcher tab.
-The between mission segments on the Hyperion, the Leviathon, and the Spear of Adun are not included.
+The between mission segments on the Hyperion, the Leviathan, and the Spear of Adun are not included.
 Additionally, metaprogression currencies such as credits and Solarite are not used.

 ## What is the goal of this game when randomized?